-On June 6, 2017, the Company and Emerald Health Botanicals, Inc. ("Emerald") formed a new corporation named "Pure Sunfarms Corp.".
-The Company and Emerald each own 50% of the shares of Pure Sunfarms.
-VFF contributed rights to one of its 25-acre greenhouse facilities in Delta, British Colombia as its equity contribution and Emerald agreed to contribute CA\$20,000,000 to fund the conversion of the facility, which was fully funded as of April 2018.
+On June 6, 2017, the Company and Emerald formed a new corporation named "Pure Sunfarms".
+The Company and Emerald each own 50% of the equity in Pure Sunfarms.
+VFF contributed rights to one of its 25-acre greenhouse facilities in Delta, British Colombia as its equity contribution and Emerald contributed CA\$20,000,000 to fund the conversion of the facility, which was fully funded as of April 2018.
 Pure Sunfarms has commenced the cultivation of cannabis in the licensed portion of the facility and received its sales license for the facility on July 30, 2018 from Health Canada, and has commenced with selling and distributing cannabis.
-Pure Sunfarms continues the conversion process on the remaining unlicensed portion of the facility, with the expectation that the entire 1.1 million square feet will be converted and licensed by the end of 2018.

-On July 5, 2018, the Company and Emerald Health Therapeutics Canada Inc. (together, the "Shareholders") entered into a Shareholder Loan Agreement (the "Loan Agreement") with Pure Sunfarms, whereby, as at September 30, 2018, the Shareholders had each contributed CA\$8,000 (US\$6,110) the form of a demand loan to Pure Sunfarms.
+On July 5, 2018, the Company and Emerald (together, the "Shareholders") entered into a Shareholder Loan Agreement (the "Loan Agreement") with Pure Sunfarms, whereby, as at December 31, 2018 the Shareholders had each contributed CA\$13,000 (US\$9,536) in the form of a demand loan to Pure Sunfarms.
 The loan amounts will initially bear simple interest at the rate of 8% per annum, calculated semi-annually.
 Interest will accrue and be payable upon demand being made by either Shareholder.
-On October 1, 2018 and November 7, 2018, the Shareholders contributed an additional CA\$2,000 and CA\$3,000 each, respectively, as part of the Loan Agreement.